kalliope-project/kalliope/Docs/settings.md

 Password used by the basic HTTP authentication.
 Must be provided if `password_protected` is `True`

-## Default response
+## Default synapse

-Ask Kalliope to run a defined synapse in case no order is found
+Run a default synapse when Kalliope can't find the order in any synapse.

 ```
 default_synapse: "synapse-name"